DavJ/research/theory-of-everything/PRIORITY.md

  - The later consciousness theory deliberately avoided the full use of biquaternionic or matrix notation to remain accessible and focused on phenomenological aspects.
 In contrast, the present work is intended as a **foundational physical theory**, using algebraic structures such as **Pauli matrices**, **biquaternions**, and **scalar field gradients** to describe space, time, and interaction fields in a unified way.

+### Mathematical Equivalence Note:
+ - Although in this work the space-time and field structures are formulated using **biquaternions**, an equivalent formulation can be made using **Pauli matrices**.
+Both represent the same underlying algebraic structure – namely the complexified Clifford algebra over \(\mathbb{R}^3\).
+Pauli matrices form a basis for the Lie algebra \( \mathfrak{su}(2) \), which is isomorphic to the algebra of unit quaternions.
+Thus, all operations and transformations described here can be translated into matrix form if desired.

+ - This equivalence was intuitively recognized by the author several years ago (circa 2017–2018), but due to the complexity of notation and lack of time, a full matrix reformulation was never written down.
+Nevertheless, it remains a valid alternative expression of the same theory.

 ### Author:
 David Jaroš (DavJ)